DanyloOhorchak/Weather_App_Task/README.md

 # Weather App Implementation

 ## Project Description
 Implement an Android Weather App that provides real-time weather information for specific locations.
-The app should allow users to search for weather data by city name, display current weather conditions, including temperature and weather description, and provide a 5-day weather forecast.
+The app should show weather data based on user location, display current weather conditions, including temperature and weather description, and provide a 7-day weather forecast.
 The app should also support offline access to cached data.

 ## Technologies and Tools
 - Android Studio